 - Located on the Nevada Station parking lot, rear of the building

-- Open 24 hours day, free for public use
+- Open 24 hours day, one charger free for public use

 - No permit required